nonxedy/nonchat/README.md

 - [ ] Add documentation for plugin
 - [ ] Add description for plugin
 - [ ] Add PlacheHolderAPI support
+- [ ] Add support for other versions
 - [ ] Improve YOUR CODE!!!